The Thing from Another World: Plot

-When the weather clears, Scotty is finally able to file his "story of a lifetime" by radio to a roomful of reporters in Anchorage.
-He ends his broadcast with a warning: "Tell the world.
+When the weather clears, Hendry and Nicholson are careening toward marriage, and Scotty is finally able to radio his "story of a lifetime" to a roomful of reporters in Anchorage.
+He ends his broadcast with the warning: "Tell the world.
 Tell this to everybody, wherever they are.
 Watch the skies everywhere.
 Keep looking.
 Keep watching the skies...".

 Cast

 Production

-In 1950, Lederer and Hecht convinced Hawks to buy the rights to "Who Goes There?".
-The cost ended up being $1,250.
+In 1950, Lederer and Hecht convinced Hawks to buy the rights to Who Goes There?, who did so for $1,250.

 In an unusual practice for the era, no actors are named during the film's dramatic "slow burning letters through background" opening title sequence; the cast credits appear at the end of the film.
 Appearing in a small role was George Fenneman, who at the time was gaining fame as Groucho Marx's announcer on the popular quiz show You Bet Your Life.
 Fenneman later said he had difficulty with the overlapping dialogue in the film.

 The film was partly shot in Glacier National Park with interior sets built at a Los Angeles ice storage plant.

 The scene where the alien is set aflame and repeatedly doused with kerosene was one of the first full-body fire stunts ever filmed.

-The film took full advantage of the national feelings in America at the time in order to help enhance the horror elements of the film's storyline.
-The film reflected a post-Hiroshima skepticism about science and prevailing negative views of scientists who meddle with things better left alone.
-In the end it is American servicemen and several sensible scientists who win the day over the alien invader.

 Screenplay

 The film was loosely adapted by Charles Lederer, with uncredited rewrites from Howard Hawks and Ben Hecht, from the 1938 novella "Who Goes There?" by John W. Campbell.
-The story was first published in Astounding Science Fiction under Campbell's pseudonym Don A. Stuart.
+The story was first published in Astounding Science Fiction under Campbell's pseudonym, Don A. Stuart.
 (Campbell had just become Astounding's managing editor when his novella appeared in its pages.)
 Science fiction author A. E. van Vogt, who had been inspired to write from reading "Who Goes There?" and who had been a prolific contributor to Astounding, had wanted to write the script.

-The screenplay changes the fundamental nature of the alien.
-Lederer's "Thing" is a humanoid life form whose cellular structure is closer to vegetation, although it must feed on blood to survive; reporter Scott even refers to it in the film as a "super carrot".
-The internal, plant-like structure of the creature makes it impervious to bullets (but not to other destructive forces).
-Campbell's "Thing" is a life form capable of assuming the physical and mental characteristics of any living thing it encounters; this characteristic was later realized in John Carpenter's adaptation of the novella, the 1982 film The Thing.
+The screenplay changes the fundamental nature of the alien from Campbell's novella as a life form capable of assuming the physical and mental characteristics of any living thing it encounters (as realized in John Carpenter's 1982 adaptation of the original source, The Thing.) into a humanoid life form whose cellular structure is closer to vegetation, although it must feed on blood to survive.
+The internal, plant-like structure of the creature makes it impervious to bullets, but not to other destructive forces such as fire and electricity.

+Film critic Bill Warren has argued that the film reflects a post-Hiroshima skepticism about science and prevailing negative views of scientists who meddle with things better left alone,.
+This suspicion of science, though, is also a larger theme in Arctic horror, including "Who Goes There" (1938) the source material for the film, and other notable works like H.P.
+Lovecraft's "At the Mountains of Madness" (1936), as well as older works of in horror and the Gothic, such as Frankenstein (1818) and The Island of Doctor Moreau (1896).